cli

 | meta | Print the metadata row for a product from its PDS cumulative index. |

-| pd_isna | Lazy-import-friendly NaN check for the peek command. |
+| pd_isna | Lazy-import-friendly NaN check for index-display commands. |

 | spice_cached | Show every SPICE kernel currently cached under storage_root. |